 How does it work?
-First, it is important to remember that points on a modulated carrier are defined by phase angles, such as 0°, 90°, 180°, 270° and 360° (see Figure 1.6).
+First, it is important to remember that points on a modulated carrier are defined by phase angles, such as 0°, 90°, 180°, 270° and 360° (shown above and in Figure 1.6 from the textbook).
 When two modulated carrier waves reach exactly the same phase angle at exactly the same time, they are said to be in phase, coherent, or phase locked.
 However, when two waves reach the same phase angle at different times, they are out of phase or phase shifted.
 For example, in the image, the sine wave shown by the dashed line has returned to an EDM from a reflector.
 Compared with the sine wave shown by the solid line, it is out of phase by one-quarter of a wavelength.
 The distance between the EDM and the reflector, ρ, is then:

 N = the number of full wavelengths the modulated carrier has completed